XASResourceWorkbook/XASResourceWorkbook/README.md

-## More info about the XAS Resource Workbook is coming soon!
+## XAS Resource Workbook

 <a href="https://github.com/XASResourceWorkbook/XASResourceWorkbook/">
 <img src="https://github.com/XASResourceWorkbook/XASResourceWorkbook/blob/main/LogoImages/XAS-RW_Logo_2.png" alt="img not found" width="1020" height="430">
 </a>

-### The most up-to-date draft for each lesson will soon be made available in Word Document format.

-#### Update (May 24th, 2021): Blanks versions of Lessons 1-6 have been added to the repository.
-Solutions are still under review and will be added once they have made it through the editing process.
+#### Reviewed versions of Lessons 1-6 have been made available.
+Microsoft Word versions of all other lessons are avialable in `Lessons 7-16 Raw` but are still in draft format and have not been thuroughly peer reviewed.

 ### Current lessons include
 - Lesson 1: Photoelectric Effect, Absorption, and Fluorescence